Offer In Compromise – Doubt As to Liability

 Also, during this time, the Franchise Tax Board (FTB) had levied one of the taxpayer’s wages; therefore, we were able to negotiate a payroll reduction levy for the client.
 We were also able to negotiate an installment agreement for the taxpayers with the Internal Revenue Service which included a lump sum payment that precluded the need for the Service to file a Notice of Federal Tax Lien (e.g., the remaining balance of tax owed to the IRS was < $50,000).
 So long as the clients remain current with the payment agreement, and do not incur additional tax liabilities, a Notice of Federal Tax Lien will not be filed against them.

-December 2020: Offer in Compromise with Special Circumstances
+Offer in Compromise with Special Circumstances

 This client came to us with several years of unfiled tax returns.
 We referred him to a local tax return preparer; once the returns were completed, we found that he owed approximately $180,000 in tax, penalties, and interest.
 Our client had been an extremely productive citizen who had retired several years before.
 Most recently, he found himself dealing with several health issues.
 He had also depleted his retirement savings while trying to deal with his health issues.
-We filed an Offer in Compromise based upon Doubt as to Collectibility with Special Circumstances (DATCSC) due to his current physical condition and limited financial reserves.
+We filed an Offer in Compromise based upon Doubt as to Collectability with Special Circumstances (DATCSC) due to his current physical condition and limited financial reserves.
 Documentation concerning both of our client’s current issues was included in the Offer package.

 Initially, the Memphis Campus responded back with an Offer calculation that our client could fully pay.
 In response, we summarized the legal basis for a DATCSC Offer and reiterated the specific health and financial reasons which qualified our client for such consideration.
 Our client’s Offer was approved approximately two (2) months later.

-September 2020: Proposed Changes to CP 2000
+Proposed Changes to CP 2000 (Audit Deficiency)

 The client came to us in January 2020 with a CP 2000 notice from the Ogden Campus concerning several proposed changes to a joint tax return for 2017.
 The primary issues involved the proposed assertion of a penalty for the substantial understatement of income tax [Internal Revenue Code 6662(d)], as well as clarification concerning distributions from the clients’ Health Savings Account.
 The clients provided documentation concerning both issues and a letter of explanation was prepared and forwarded to the Ogden Campus prior to the required due date on the CP 2000.
 Due to the Pandemic, no response was received for several months.
 However, a in late September 2020, the Campus determined that the information provided resolved all issues and the proposed assessments resolved in a “no change” for the clients.

 The client came to us owing close to $1.3 million on tax years dating back to the early 2000s.
 Several of the outstanding tax periods were IRS-prepared returns because the client had not filed returns for these tax periods.
-An Offer in Compromise, doubt as to collectibility, was submitted by our office on behalf of this client.
+An Offer in Compromise, doubt as to collectability, was submitted by our office on behalf of this client.
 During the Service’s investigation of our client’s Offer, the investigating Offer Specialist identified potential real property ownership by our client (who had worked 20+ years ago as a real estate agent).
 We were able to successfully prove our client no longer owned ANY of the suspect properties for 15-20 years and negotiate an Offer in the amount of $55,197.

 Our client was a self-employed businessman who owed outstanding tax liabilities for Forms 1040 for eight (8) years.
 We worked to bring him into “compliance” by ensuring that he was making proper estimated tax payments for the current tax year.
 An Offer in Compromise was filed on our client’s behalf; once his case was under consideration by the Service, we assisted in submitting the required substantiation to the Service regarding his business expenses and negotiated acceptable Offer terms.
 Our client’s tax debt of $50,000+ was settled for $4,446.00.